Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.2

-Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be transported past the external memory interface within a second.
-It's calculated by multiplying the card's interface width by its memory speed.
-If it uses DDR RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (in units of MB per second) that can be moved past the external memory interface within a second.
+It is worked out by multiplying the card's bus width by its memory speed.
+If the card has DDR type RAM, it must be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
 The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
-This is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
+This is worked out by multiplying the total texture units by the core speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to the local memory per second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of colour ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices